pydanny/audreyr.github.com/_posts/2012-02-07-jekyll-blog-posts-css.md

 {{ page.title }}
 ================

-How do you include custom CSS in a Jekyll blog post without using inline CSS styles?

-Why would you want to do this, anyway?
-Well, suppose you're trying to demo some interersting CSS code that you've written.
+Suppose you're trying to demo some interersting CSS code that you've written, on your Jekyll blog.
 Suppose your code uses CSS pseudo-elements.

 You might think you're out of luck, since: